 Mules again, but this time the logs are on wagons, presumably because there is now a road of sorts.

-Lester Raggio’s grandmother and grandfather emigrated in 1854 from Northern Italy to California in search of gold, arriving first in Amador County with one newly born child, Joe.
+The first of the Raggios emigrated in 1854 from Northern Italy to California in search of gold, arriving first in Amador County with one newly born child, Joe.
 Richard, Lester’s father (and later the Cowell Creek Mill’s logger and part owner of both Raggio mills) was born in Jackson (Amador County).
+Four more boys were soon to follow, each as bright and ambitious as his brothers.

 Mules and Oxen hauling logs for the Raggios circa 1910